 In electrical engineering, this measures the effective resistance between two junctions $i$ and $j$ in a network of resistors, whose weights form the weights of the graph ($\mA_{i,j} = 1/r_{i,j}$).
 Importantly, resistive distance is known to be the optimal metric for offline sparsification for preserving spectral properties \citep{spielman2008graph}.
 However, in general, it is challenging to compute, as it requires a full Laplacian pseudoinverse.
 Figure \ref{fig:resistive_influencer} compares a graph edge's ``influencer status'' (e.g. highest degree connected node) by comparing the correlation between an influencer-connecting edge, and the edge's inverse resistive distance (conductance).
 There is a positive correlation, hinting that indeed this is a good (and cheap) metric for subsampling.

 \paragraph{Non-spectral properties.} Figure \ref{fig:cutvals_offline} investigates the performance of edge subsampling as it pertains to node labeling, our desired downstream task.
+Specifically, it gives the proportion of edges that connect different-labeled nodes over same-labeled nodes.
+(Smaller is better.)
 This suggests that influencer-based sparsity not only preserves but can sometimes improve the edge ratio despite a reduction in the number of edges (even moreso than resistive subsampling).